weilin-genomics/rSuperCT_models/PBMC_generic/README.md

 This is for the predictions of generic PBMC subpopulations.
+It should work for most of the PBMC related scRNAseq data.